ChrisO72/tgbot/README.md

 # Overview

 The Chat-GPt3 bot is a Telegram bot that uses the GPT-3 language model to answer user questions.
-It is built with Python 3.10.6 and the pyrogram library.
-Thanks to [ChatGPT Wrapper](https://github.com/acheong08/ChatGPT)
+It is built with Python 3.10.6 and the pyrogram library

 ## Requirements